skilled worker start up business

 Self-employment vs establishing a company

 There is a distinction between setting up a company and being self-employed.
-As set out above, our view is very much that setting up your own company would be almost impossible (outside of a few small exceptions) without breaching the supplementary rules.
+As set out above, our view is very much that setting up your own company is technically possible but creates a very significant risk from the standpoint of evidencing you are working within the boundaries of 20 hours per week.

 For that reason we still strongly advise clients not to take the risk.